neelsaoji08/DermaCare/README.md

    - Put this image folder along with all other dataset files in a folder called `dataset`.

 4. **Run the Training Pipeline**:
-   - Open and run `main_pipeline.ipynb` to train and save the model.
+   - Open and run `new_main_pipeline.ipynb` to train and save the model.
    - You can also adjust the size of the images used for training within this notebook.

 5. **Run the Front-end**: